rails/rails/guides/source/active_support_core_extensions.md

 Math.cos(0).to_i.object_id  # => 3
 ```

-Hence, there's no way these objects can be duplicated through +dup+ or +clone+:
+Hence, there's no way these objects can be duplicated through `dup` or `clone`:

 ```ruby
 true.dup  # => TypeError: can't dup TrueClass